 (CNN) — "Would you prefer the 2000 or 2003 vintage?"

 A standard question if you're deciding on wine in a fine restaurant -- but unheard of if it's beef you're ordering.
-That's because only one butcher in the world, Frenchman Alexandre Polmard, offers (arguably) the ultimate in unique -- and expensive -- meat.
+That's because only one butcher in the world, Alexandre Polmard of France, offers (arguably) the ultimate in unique -- and expensive -- meat.

 The young farmer, breeder and butcher is the sixth generation to work in the eponymous family business, which was founded in 1846.